pyaf/load_forecasting/README.md

 # Load and Price Forcasting
-Source code for my Btech Project on Load and Price forcasting.
+Source code for Btech Project on Load and Price forcasting.

 ### Code